 Avoiding foods that irritate the bladder (such as caffeine-containing fluids and spicy or salty foods)

-If vaginal dryness makes sexual intercourse painful, an over-the-counter vaginal lubricant may help.
-For some women, applying a vaginal moisturizer every 1 to 3 days helps.
+If vaginal dryness is uncomfortable or makes sexual intercourse painful, an over-the-counter vaginal lubricant may help.
+For some women, applying a vaginal moisturizer daily or a few times a week helps.
 Staying sexually active or masturbating also helps by stimulating blood flow to the vagina and the surrounding tissues and by keeping tissues flexible.

-Several types of drugs can help relieve some of the symptoms associated with menopause.
+Several types of medications can help relieve some of the symptoms associated with menopause.

 A sleep aid Treatment The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more is sometimes recommended to relieve insomnia.

 Some supplements (for example, kava) can be harmful.
-Furthermore, some supplements can interact with other drugs and can worsen some disorders.
+Furthermore, some supplements can interact with other medications and can worsen some disorders.

 Concerns about using standard hormone therapy have led to an interest in using hormones derived from plants such as yams and soy.
 These hormones have nearly the same molecular structure as hormones made by the body and thus are called bioidentical hormones.
 Many of the hormones used in standard hormone therapy are also so-called bioidentical hormones derived from plants.
-However, the hormones used in standard hormone therapy have been tested and approved, and their use is closely monitored.
+Menopause experts recommend use of the hormones in standard hormone therapy because have been tested and approved, and their use is closely monitored.

-Sometimes a pharmacist custom-makes (compounds) bioidentical hormones for a person according to a health care practitioner's prescription.
+Sometimes a pharmacist custom makes (compounds) bioidentical hormones for a person according to a health care professional's prescription.
 These are called compounded bioidentical hormones.
 Their production is not well-regulated.
-Thus, many doses, combinations, and forms are possible, and purity, consistency, and potency of the products varies.
-Compounded bioidentical hormones are often marketed as substitutes for standard hormone therapy and sometimes as a better, safer treatment than standard hormone therapy.
+Thus, many doses, combinations, and forms are possible, and purity, consistency, and potency of the products vary.
+Compounded bioidentical hormones are often marketed as substitutes for standard hormone therapy, sometimes along with claims they are a better, safer treatment than standard hormone therapy.
 But there is no evidence that compounded products are safer, more effective, or even as effective as standard hormone therapy.
 Sometimes women are not told that compounded bioidentical hormone products have the same risks as standard hormones.

 Women who are considering taking these compounded hormone therapies are advised to discuss them with a doctor.